alpercakan/OfflineMapFragment/README.md

 # OfflineMapFragment
-An offline map with support for retina maps, written in Kotlin for Android, simply used as a wrapper for MapFragment.
+An offline (i.e., cached) map library for Android, with retina tiles support for both Google Maps and OpenStreetMaps, simply used as a wrapper for MapFragment.

 A wrapper class for MapFragment from Maps SDK.